-This Subsection of the NSCV should be read in conjunction with Part B-General Requirements and Part E-Operational practices of the NSCV.
-It should also be read in conjunction with Part A-Safety Obligations of the NSCV.
+This Subsection of the NSCV should be read in conjunction with Part B-General Requirements of the NSCV and Marine Order 504 (Certificates of operation and operation requirements - national law) 2018.

 This Subsection of the NSCV was drafted by the NMSC Secretariat in consultation with a reference group comprising of representatives from the various State and Territory marine authorities, manufacturers, designers, academics and operators.